 - Cost (30%)

 Why Should You Care About MIPS?

-Medicare Part B ECs are required to partake in the MIPS program or face a negative 9 percent payment adjustment on their Medicare payment Part B reimbursements.
-Provider engagement has decreased from 97 percent to 90 percent in the past year.
+Medicare Part B ECs are required to partake in the MIPS program or face a negative 9% payment adjustment on their Medicare payment Part B reimbursements.
+Provider engagement has decreased from 97% to 90% in the past year.
 However, the penalties you may face could be imposed by more government regulations or other providers.